Center-for-Global-Development/msa-amc-sizing/index.md

 Since estimates of success rates vary substantially, designers should be careful that the data source for success rates and costs are consistent.
 Some sources may estimate a higher success rate because they exclude earlier stages.
 Or they may estimate the success rate of an entire research program, which includes multiple concurrent attempts, resulting in both a higher success rate but also a higher cost.
 These alternative approaches are not wrong, but one needs to be careful that the costs and success rates represent the same activities.

-<button class="see-more-btn" onclick="toggleDetails('rdsuccess-details')">Show example</button>
+<button class="see-more-btn" onclick="toggleDetails('rdsuccess-details')">Continue example</button>
 <div id="rdsuccess-details" class="details-box">

-Using the same data as before, we can assign probabilities to each step.
+Using the same data on chicken vaccine development as before, we can assign probabilities to each step.
 <br>
 <table>
     <thead>